micahmount/personal-site/content/_index.md

 Hi!
 I'm **Micah Mount**, a Software Engineer.

-I love all things web development and design.
+I love building software that people find delightful to use.

 Here are some of the [projects] I've worked on.